01 of 06

 From Piaf and Brassens to Brel and Gainsbourg

-If you're a fan of classic French chanson-- lyrical, passionate songs about love, loss, bitterness and joy that are delivered by some of the great vocal stylings of the 20th century-- you should know that Paris is positively haunted with chanson history.
+If you're a fan of classic French chanson-- lyrical, passionate songs about love, loss, bitterness and joy that are delivered by some of the great vocalists of the 20th century-- you should know that Paris is haunted with chanson history.

-From Edith Piaf and Jacques Brel to Serge Gainsbourg, Juliette Greco and Alain Bashung, countless artists of the genre lived and performed in the French capital, marking it with their own distinctive versions of mystique and glamour.
+From Edith Piaf and Jacques Brel to Serge Gainsbourg, Juliette Greco and Alain Bashung, countless artists emblematic of the genre lived and performed in the French capital, marking it with their own distinctive sense of mystique and glamour.

-Whether you discovered the records of Gainsbourg at 18 (long before he was a hipster reference) and never looked back, or dusted off your parents' dusty old recording of Jacques Brel live at the Olympia to acquaint yourself with heart-wrenching renditions of songs like "Ne me Quitte Pas" and "Voir un Ami Pleurer", many places in Paris transport you straight into the heart of some of these classics.
+Whether you discovered the records of Gainsbourg at 18 (long before he was rediscovered by young hipsters) and never looked back, or dusted off your parents' dusty old recording of Jacques Brel live at the Olympia to acquaint yourself with heart-wrenching renditions of songs like "Ne me Quitte Pas" and "Voir un Ami Pleurer", many places in Paris transport you straight into the heart of some of these classics.

 And even if you have only a cursory knowledge of Piaf, Brel and the others, taking this self-guided tour may just inspire you to delve into their discography once you get home.